Rebirthed-Dev/BeatSaberAutoUpdater/README.md

 The bot should have the "Send Messages" permission in the channel that it is being used in, otherwise errors may occur.

 The bot's database is stored in resources/data.db, and the database is using SQLite.

+# Missing Features
+These may be added when I have time.

+- Ability to remove a subscription
+- More accurate daily timing instead of a 24 hour timer
+- Improved API access to prevent bot crashing due to unexpected results.